MV Vipya: Survivor narratives

 Many accounts and narratives about the shipwreck have risen making it a cultural icon.
 An account of the trip was highlighted in a segment by the BBC including the narrative of Norton Thindwa, then a student from Blantyre Secondary School.
-The ship's second in command, R.C. underwood was not on the ship that day.
+The ship's second in command, R.C.
+Underwood, was not on the ship that day.

 Rowland Ngosi story

 The story of civil servant Rowland Samuel Ngosi has been retold in Malawi as an example of work ethic in the civil service.
 Notably, it was recounted by Vice-President Saulos Chilima at the Institute of Chartered Accountant in Malawi on September 16, 2021.
-Ngosi, a government accountant was on board the ship carrying cash meant for the salaries of civil servants in three districts.
+Ngosi, a government accountant, was on board the ship carrying cash meant for the salaries of civil servants in three districts.
 When the ship sank, Ngosi swam across to Florence Bay with the bag of money intact, ensuring that every civil servant in Rumphi, Karonga and Chitipa were paid their salaries.

 Luwazi Mission School students

 The story of the Luwazi Mission School students has been recounted by retired pastor, Patrick Ziba.
 Ziba was working as a schoolteacher at a mission school and recalled how four students from the Seventh-day Adventist school were among those that perished on the Viphya.
 Prior to the trip, 14 students were caught stealing peanuts from a barn at the school in July 1946.
 Their punishment was to dig an outhouse or face expulsion.
-All 14 students all chose to return to their home village in spite being advised by Ziba and others to accept the punishment.
+All 14 students chose to return to their home village in spite of being advised by Ziba and others to accept the punishment.
 Six of the students bought tickets and boarded the ship whilst the remaining eight tried to find odd jobs to raise money for the tickets.
 Four of the six students perished in the wreck whilst two survived.